TheGazette/DevDocs/mygazette/place-options.md

 [Home](../home.md)

 # Place notice options #

-This end points is only available to authenticated Users, user needs  to [register](../authentication/registration.md) and [sign-in](../authentication/sign-in.md).
+This end points is only available to authenticated Users, user needs to [create an account](../authentication/registration.md) and [sign-in](../authentication/sign-in.md).

 ## Options to place notices ##